 It bears saying that with the exception of human breast milk for babies, there is no such thing as a perfect food.
 ‘Superfoods’ and the like are little more than well thought out advertising propaganda designed to make you buy more products- and they work very well at doing just that.
 However, the ‘superfood’ marketing strategy has no anchor in the science of nutrition and biochemistry.
-Not one food can be termed better than another since one of the central tenet of human nutrition is that we tend to be the healthiest when we have our nutritional needs met by eating a wide variety of different and minimally processed natural foods.
-Each one providing different vitamins, minerals, macro-nutrients and phytochemicals that come together to create a perfect blue print for optimum nutrition as long as food supplies are adequate .
-That being said, there are foods that are most certainly not good for us- a fact that is lost in the miasma of product centered advertising that makes up most of the ‘health information’ we are exposed to on a daily basis.
-Those foods, unfortunately. encompass the majority of products you find in the inner isles of any supermarket.
+No one food can be termed better than another since one of the central tenets of human nutrition is that we are healthiest when we have our nutritional needs met by eating a wide variety of different and minimally processed natural foods.
+With each one providing different vitamins, minerals, macro-nutrients and phytochemicals that synergistically come together to create a perfect formula for optimum nutrition as long as food supplies are adequate.
+That being said, there are foods that are most certainly not good for us- a fact often lost in the miasma of product centered advertising that makes up most of the ‘health information’ we are exposed to on a daily basis.
+Those foods, unfortunately encompass the majority of products you will find in the inner isles of any supermarket.
 Processed foods and refined products make up the lion-share of what most people in affluent countries eat today- but at a price.
-Obesity and the slew of preventable diet-related diseases that have become commonplace in our society are silent testaments to the fact that there are foods that should not be part of our regular diet.
+Obesity and the slew of preventable diet-related diseases that have become commonplace in our society are silent testimonies to the fact that there are indeed foods that should not be a regular part of the human diet.
 Almost unheard of in societies untouched by industrialized food products, obesity and metabolic disease are preventable as they are brought on not by inevitable genetic factors, but rather by the choices we make everyday at the dinner, lunch and breakfast table.
-While there may be no superfoods that can come to our rescue- there are good food choices available to us and when it comes to breakfast- oatmeal is one such better choice.
+While there may be no superfoods that can come to our rescue- there are good food choices available to us and when it comes to breakfast- unprocessed oatmeal is one such good choice.

 Instant oatmeal in all of its incarnations should be avoided.
 Unlike other forms of oats which are dehusked by pounding and then heated, instant oats are cut into smaller pieces and pre-cooked.
 Rolled and steel cut oats require longer cooking times and the shorter cooking times required by instant oats may seem like a great idea for those pressed for time, but there are some problems created by the refinement process.
 Instant oats have much less fiber than its counterparts as the fiber is removed to make it cook faster and to give it a lighter taste.
 In so doing, the glycemic index value increases.
 Glycemic index is a tool used in nutrition to measure the effect of a food on our blood sugar levels.
 Foods that breakdown quickly during digestion and rapidly release sugars into our system are said to have a high glycemic index.
 Foods that digest slowly and gradually release glucose into the bloodstream are said to have a low glycemic index.
 Foods with a high glycemic index value such as candy bars, white bread and table sugar wreak havoc with our insulin levels and increase the likelihood of visceral abdominal fat storage.